greenfish8090/Sign-Language-Translation/README.md

 Sign language translation is a non-trivial task of interpreting text sequences from video sequences.
 Like other translation problems, the input word order is usually not the same as the output word order.
-To solve this problem, we need a model that takes as input videos containing sign language sentences and outputs a translation text, so this is a sequence to sequence problem
+To solve this, we need a model that takes as input videos containing sign language sentences and outputs a translation text, so this is a sequence to sequence problem